odu-cs725-infovis/public/spr22/presentation.md

 The goal of the presentation is to teach us about the paper.
 To do this, you must be able to identify and understand the main points of the paper and present them in a clear manner.

+*All presentations must classify their paper into one of the five paper types discussed in Munzner's paper (see above) and justify/explain their classification.*

 ***Don't wait until the last minute to start preparing this.*** If the paper is about something that is not familiar to you, you may need to do some outside research on the topic.
 Odds are, if the topic is unfamiliar to you, it is also unfamiliar to your classmates.
 You should include enough background information in your presentation so that everyone can understand the main points of the paper.

 Refer back to the [Reading Academic Papers slides](https://docs.google.com/presentation/d/1iCAQLektZfcHzJi95StyGhzhAc-zjhi2cDmII3_Tlik/preview?rm=minimal) while studying your paper and focus on the questions asked on slide 20.

 Some papers may have an associated 30-second video (for example, see the [VIS 2019 30-second Videos](https://vimeo.com/groups/vis19preview)).
 These might be good to incorporate into your presentation, especially if the paper is describing an interactive system.
 (Do not show a video just because one exists -- it must be helpful for the presentation.)

 ## Grading